gbif/hp-antarctic/_posts/2023-07-11-new-portal.md

 Welcome to the new SCAR Antarctic Biodiversity Portal!

-We are excited to introduce you to our brand new portal, which replaces the old system that was becoming increasingly costly to maintain.
+We are excited to introduce you to our brand new portal.
 As part of our ongoing commitment to providing you with the best possible experience, we have migrated to the [GBIF hosted portal](https://www.gbif.org/hosted-portals), offering enhanced features and improved performance.

 We would like to express our sincere appreciation to GBIF for providing us with this exceptional service and hosting our new portal.